hcsullivan12/argoncube2x2geo/README.md

 ```
 ./construct ../Configuration.json <GDML_OUTPUT_PATH>
 ```
-or you can run the rebuild.sh script in the top directory.
+or you can run the 'rebuild.sh' script in the top directory.
 This will recompile the code and open the viewer.